majkinetor/au/README.md

 ### Global variables

 To avoid changing the `./update.ps1` when troubleshooting or experimenting you can set up some `update` parameters via global variables.
+The names of global variables are the same as the names of parameters with the prefix `au_`.
 As an example, the following code will change the update behavior so that the new package version is not searched on the Chocolatey site and update is forced:

     $au_NoCheckChocoVersion = $au_Force = $true
     ./update.ps1